-Adding images to a document
+Adding Images to a Document

-Images can be added to a document in several ways: by inserting an image file, directly from a graphics program or a scanner, or from the OOo Gallery.
+Images can be added to a document in several ways: by inserting an image file, directly from a graphics program or a scanner, or from the Apache OpenOffice Gallery.

-Inserting an image file
+Inserting an Image file

-When the image is in a file stored on the computer, you can insert it into an OOo document using either of the following methods.
+When the image is in a file stored on the computer, you can insert it into an AOO document using either of the following methods.

-Drag and drop
+Drag and Drop

-- 1) Open a file browser window and locate the image you want to insert. - 2) Drag the image into the Writer document and drop it where you want it to appear.
+- 1) Open a file browser window and locate the image you want to insert. - 2) Drag the image into the AOO document and drop it where you want it to appear.
 A faint vertical line marks where the image will be dropped.

 This method embeds (saves a copy of) the image file in the Writer document.
-To link the file instead of embedding it, hold down the Control+Shift keys while dragging the image.
+To link the file instead of embedding it, hold down the Ctrl+Shift keys while dragging the image.

-Insert Picture dialog
+Insert Picture Dialog

-- 1) Click in the OOo document where you want the image to appear. - 2) Choose Insert > Picture > From File from the menu bar. - 3) On the Insert Picture dialog, navigate to the file to be inserted, select it, and click Open.
+- 1) Click in the AOO document where you want the image to appear. - 2) Choose Insert > Picture > From File from the menu bar. - 3) On the Insert Picture dialog (Figure 1), notice the two options at the bottom left: Preview and Link.
+Choose Preview to view a thumbnail of the selected image on the right, so you can verify that you have the correct file.
+See page 5 for the use of Link. - 4) Navigate to the file to be inserted, select it, and click Open.